An easy and inexpensive way to recreate those pretty handwritten storage labels from The Home Edit!

 *Before you start your project, take a tally of things around the house you want to label, and try to fill the sheet as best you can.
 I made the mistake of doing this afterward, and ended up using more project paper than I should have.

 Let the labels dry for a good ten minutes before peeling them off and sticking them to your containers, etc. When you do stick them on, make sure to rub your thumbs over the entire sticker label to get it perfect.
 The labels work best on glass, paper, or plastic.
+Note: these are not waterproof.
+If you’re using them in an area where they may get wet or you’re planning on washing the bottles over time, you can waterproof them with a clear sealant like this.

 That’s it!
 Ask any questions in the comments below.